Report on Government Services 2023

 A high or increasing proportion of presentations to emergency departments with a length of stay of 4 hours or less ending in admission is desirable.

-Nationally in 2020-21, 42 per cent of people who presented to an emergency department and were admitted, waited 4 hours or less to be admitted to a public hospital (table 12.3b).
+Measure 3: Nationally in 2021-22, 34 per cent of people who presented to an emergency department and were admitted, waited 4 hours or less to be admitted to a public hospital (table 12.3b).
 This proportion has declined each year over the 5 years of reported data.

 4. Elective surgery waiting list turn over